ansys/pyaedt/doc/source/User_guide/extensions.rst

-Extension Manager
+Extension manager
 =================

 Extensions provide a simplified interface to perform automated workflows in AEDT, they are generally tool-specific and are therefore only accessible given the appropriate context.
-In AEDT, you can use the Extension Manager to add or remove extensions.
+In AEDT, you can use the Extension manager to add or remove extensions.
-The `Extension Manager <https://aedt.docs.pyansys.com/version/stable/Getting_started/Installation.html#extension-manager>`_ allows the user to install three different types of extensions:
+The `Extension manager <https://aedt.docs.pyansys.com/version/stable/Getting_started/Installation.html#extension-manager>`_ allows the user to install three different types of extensions:

 - **Custom extensions** installable both at project and application level.
 - **Pre-installed extensions** available at project level.